 The Gold Medal for Poetry was instituted by King George V in 1933 at the suggestion of the then Poet Laureate, John Masefield.
-This year's award will be presented to Gillian by The Queen in 2017.
+The award was presented to Gillian by The Queen on 21 February 2017.

 The Medal is awarded for excellence in poetry, on the basis either of a body of work over several years, or for an outstanding poetry collection issued during the year of the award.

-"Her writing roams across centuries, very different histories and lives, and draws together, without excuse or explanation, moments which link across country, class, culture and time," The Poet Laureate, Dame Carol Ann Duffy, commented.
+Gillian Allnutt's writing roams across centuries, very different histories and lives, and draws together, without excuse or explanation, moments which link across country, class, culture and time

 "The North is a constant touchstone in her work; canny and uncanny, its hills and coast, its ancient histories and its people.
 Her poems progress over the years to a kind of synthesis of word-play and meditation," she added.